India to allow Nokia to transfer Chennai factory to Microsoft

-NEW DELHI/HELSINKI Nokia has won an appeal to release a local factory seized by authorities in a tax dispute, allowing the transfer of the plant as part of the sale of its mobile phone business to Microsoft.
+NEW DELHI/HELSINKI Nokia NOK1V.HE has won an appeal to release a local factory seized by authorities in a tax dispute, allowing the transfer of the plant as part of the sale of its mobile phone business to Microsoft (MSFT.O).

-The plant in the southern city of Chennai is one of Nokia's biggest phone-making factories.
-Nokia had appealed its seizure and was trying to resolve the dispute ahead of the closure of the 5.4 billion euro ($7.4 billion) Microsoft deal.
+The plant in Chennai is one of Nokia's NOK1V.HE biggest phone-making factories.
+Nokia had appealed its seizure and was trying to resolve the dispute ahead of the closure of the 5.4 billion euro Microsoft deal.

 Nokia had wanted the asset freeze to be lifted by December 12 to enable the transfer of ownership to Microsoft.